nodimhu/tyche/README.md

 Copyright © 2023 Zsolt Nagy

-This work is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+This work is licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License at

 [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)